- 79% response rate

 But anyway, sometime I act as if I was 18 so it's not really a problem if I don't change it!
 While some friends buy fancy cars, have mortgage to buy houses and talk about boring things while drinking expensive wine (and thinking they know shit about wine), me on my side I prefer to skateboard, ride my bicycle, travel and sleep in youth hostel to meet people like me.
 I am trying to be genuinely myself and not shaped by any cultural/social codes that push you to be in a certain way or another.
 I stayed young at heart that's my definition of freedom.

 I studied medicine and specialized in psychiatry and psychotherapy.
 I work as Jungian psychoanalyst and I emphasized in my practice the connection between psychology and spirituality.
-I studied a little Chinese medicine too and I am fascinated by Chinese pharmacopeia.
+I am doing a training in Chinese medicine too and I am fascinated by Chinese pharmacopeia.
 Another of my current interest is psychedelic/entheogenic medicine, which is the the use of psychedelic substances to heal people.
 Of course I am not talking about taking party drugs to have fun (even if I am for the legalization of drugs and I don't care if you take party drugs) but about drugs, and mostly plants that have been sacred and used by traditional medicine for thousands of years, that have been studied scientifically and proved efficient to cure many diseases, especially psychic ones.
 Unfortunately, they are illegal in most countries and medical research is thus difficult, mostly because the pharmaceutical lobby is so powerful (and because it's not in the interest of governments that people open their consciousness!)

 I have my own private practice now and I have the chance of organizing myself my schedule so it gives me the opportunity to travel even more and almost whenever I want.

 I am quite a geek.
 I wrote a heroic fantasy graphic novel too few years ago and I was sure that I would become world-famous and as successful as J.K.
 Rowling...
 I'm still trying to find a publisher...
 (I swear it's brilliant!)